Juniper/terraform-provider-mist/docs/resources/org_setting.md

 <a id="nestedatt--mist_nac--idps"></a>
 ### Nested Schema for `mist_nac.idps`

-Optional:

-- `exclude_realms` (List of String) when the IDP of mxedge_proxy type, exclude the following realms from proxying in addition to other valid home realms in this org
+Required:

-- `id` (String)
+- `id` (String) ID of the `mist_nacidp`
 - `user_realms` (List of String) which realm should trigger this IDP.
 User Realm is extracted from:
   * Username-AVP (`mist.com` from john@mist.com)
   * Cert CN

+Optional:

+- `exclude_realms` (List of String) when the IDP of mxedge_proxy type, exclude the following realms from proxying in addition to other valid home realms in this org

 <a id="nestedatt--mist_nac--server_cert"></a>